khulnasoft/khulnasoft/doc/dev/background-information/sql/upgrades_and_migrator_design.md

 schema migrations, out-of-band migrations, and periodic schema migration squashing.

 Sourcegraph utilizes a [directed acyclic graph](https://github.com/khulnasoft/khulnasoft/pull/30664) of migration definitions, rather than a linear chain.
-In Sourcegraph's early days when schema migrations were applied linearly, schema changes were frequent enough that schema changes generally conflicted with the master branch by the time a PR passed CI.
+In Khulnasoft's early days when schema migrations were applied linearly, schema changes were frequent enough that schema changes generally conflicted with the master branch by the time a PR passed CI.
 Moving to a graph of migrations means, devs won't need to worry about other teammates concurrent schema changes unless they are working on the same table.